 So I come back from Harborview and the middle boss comes up to me and says, “John, we didn't do an accident report.”
 And he's got one all signed.
 And they predated some stuff; he wants me to predate it.
 And I says, “No.”

 They took me in by ambulance three more times, down with “episodes.”
 One time, I was walking down the hallway, and I just, it was like, I must've hit something, because I bounced off the wall.
-The paramedics came, and my blood pressure was 170 over 120.
+The paramedics came; my blood pressure was one hundred seventy over one hundred twenty.
 So off to the hospital I go again… Another time, same thing: blacking out… I was sitting there months after the exposure, and would eat a good meal, and I could taste the tanks coming up.
 I had pains on my left side, all the time.
 Once I had pains, it felt like lightning bolts, going across my chest.